csc-training/summerschool/background_material.md

         b[i] = 1.1 * i;
     }

-    // Call a function; use b.size() to get the current number of elements, and b.data() to get a raw pointer sum = calculate_sum(b.size(), b.data());
+    // Call a function; use b.size() to get the current number of elements, and b.data() to get a raw pointer to the data sum = calculate_sum(b.size(), b.data());
     printf("Sum of b is %f\n", sum);

-    /* Bonus: Call a templated function.
-This works without explicitly specifying the template parameter because the compiler can deduce it from the type of our input argument. */ sum = calculate_sum_vector(b);
+    // Call another function, this time passing the std::vector object directly. sum = calculate_sum_cpp(b);
-    printf("Sum of b is %f again\n", sum);
+    printf("Sum of b is still %f\n", sum);

     // Resize the array to 10 elements b.resize(10);

-    // a and b automatically deallocate themselves when going out of scope
+    // a and b automatically deallocate themselves when going out of scope return 0;

-    return 0;
 }
 ```